annebelleo/a-frame-build-a-maze/README.md

 + Medium Challenge: Add in special doors that will disappear when you click on them (Using the cursor and animation).

-+ Advanced: Can you write an algorithm in javascript that will automatically construct a maze?
-And can you then have that maze translated into a-frame using jQuery?
++ **Advanced:** Can you write an algorithm in javascript that will automatically construct a new maze every time it is run?
+And can you then have that maze translated into a-frame using jQuery so that each time you load your page you get a different maze challenge?

 + Add your own quirks to your labyrinth!